Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Texture-Size-Node.md

 # Texture Size Node

-The Texture Size node takes a Texture 2D input and returns the width and height of the texture size.
-It also returns the width and height of the texel size.
+The Texture Size node takes a Texture 2D input and returns the width and height texel resolution of the texture.
+It also returns the width and height size of each texel of the texture.
 The node uses the built in variable `{texturename}_TexelSize` to access the special properties of the given Texture 2D input.

 <!-- ![](images/) Add image of node-->